The Floured Table

 Variations

-• Spices - I enjoy the simplicity of the cinnamon and cloves here, but you can certainly add a bit of additional spice flavor if you desire.
-You might try adding ¼ to ½ teaspoon of ginger, allspice, nutmeg and/or cardamom for a choose your own spice adventure.
+• Spices - I enjoy the simplicity of the cinnamon and cloves here, but you can add additional spices if you wish.
+You might try adding ¼ to ½ teaspoon of ginger, allspice, nutmeg and/or cardamom.

-• Add-ins - You could add a few tablespoons of chopped candied ginger for a bit of zing, or additional texture and chew with ¼ to ⅓ cup dried cranberries.
+• Add-ins - You could add a few tablespoons of chopped candied ginger for a bit of zing, or additional texture and flavor with ¼ to ⅓ cup dried cranberries.

 Equipment